iamandreatonina/Acute_Lymphoid_Leukemia_Project/Readme.md

 ### Conclusion
 This study successfully highlights a set of human-specific genes associated with ALL, providing a basis for patient characterization by age and subtype.
 The developed classifier effectively predicts tumor subtypes in unknown samples, demonstrating high accuracy.
 Identifying significant human-specific genes offers potential biomarkers for ALL subtypes, aiding in targeted therapies and personalized medicine approaches.

+More to come, we keep to improve and refine the existing pipilene whie aiming for more analysis (`work in progress`)

 ## Repository Contents
 - **[data](data):** Includes the study's expression profiles and associated metadata.
 - **[Code](Code):** Contains R scripts for data preprocessing, differential expression analysis, enrichment analysis, and classification.